 Page URL where target is present +

-http://example.com, then the link to the target element will become:
+http://example.com/sample-page, then the link to the target location will become:

 Step 3.
 Add the Link created

 The final step is to add the link we created above.
 You can do this in 2 ways:

 Use the Custom Link option in your WordPress menu to add the link.